 - Warnings tooltips

 - Errors tooltips

 - Memory and CPU usage

+- Application not responding events

 Types of widgets

 Learn here about the different types of widgets that you can use on your dashboards for visually displaying data related to the computation of metrics.
 Use these types of widgets on dashboards within Basic modules, where you can choose the visualizations of your metrics individually.